 - a.
 Please see section 5.7 for the registration to transplant and for randomisation procedure for high risk transplant patients (Randomisation P). - b.
 Patient registration & randomisation will be performed centrally at the UCL CTC and must be performed prior to commencement of any trial treatment (a steroid pre-phase of 5-7 days is required and can be started prior to study entry). - c.
 Pre-treatment evaluations should be carried out at sites as detailed in section 5.1. - d.
 A registration form must be fully completed and faxed to UCL CTC and will be used to confirm patient eligibility at UCL CTC. - e.
-Initial randomisations (performed via minimisation) (B and T) will be stratified on gender, age (\leq 40, >40 years old) and WBC \geq 30 x 10 9 /L (precursor-B), WBC \geq 100 x 10 9 /L (T-lineage) - f.
+Initial randomisations (performed via minimisation) (B and T) will be stratified on sex, age ( $\leq$ 40, $\geq$ 41 years old) and WBC $\geq$ 30 x 10 $^9$ /L (precursor-B), WBC $\geq$ 100 x 10 $^9$ /L (T-lineage) - f.
 A trial number and treatment allocation will be assigned and details added to the form.
-UCL CTC will fax confirmation of the patient's inclusion in the trial, their trial number and treatment allocation (either B1 or , B2, T1 or T2, see table 5.3) to the main contact. - g.
-Patient specific Case Report Forms (CRFs) to cover phase I and 2 induction therapy will be emailed to the main contact at site.
+UCL CTC will fax confirmation of the patient's inclusion in the trial, their trial number and treatment allocation (either B1 or B2, T1 or T2, see table 5.3) to the main contact.